God Isn’t Mad AT You; He’s Mad ABOUT You. God Rejoices Over You With Singing!

 Just think of all the devotional books that have been written and all the sermons preached, every one of them applying biblical wisdom for our benefit.
 There must be thousands, perhaps millions of individual applications.

-It make me wonder: is it possible that, like God Himself, the number of practical applications of biblical wisdom that could be written about Him is infinite?
+Is it possible that — as with God Himself — the number of practical applications of biblical wisdom that could be written about Him is infinite?

 There is an old saying: “What you don’t know won’t hurt you”.
 Is that true?
 There may be examples someone might relate to support that.
 But the converse could also be argued.
 What if you took hold of a bare electric wire, because you didn’t know that it was connected to a live circuit.